pantheon-systems/documentation/source/content/guides/support/01-scope.md

 ## Support Features and Response Times

-Pantheon offers a range of Account options that include the features required for mission critical sites, such as 24x7x365 emergency on-call, debugging assistance, and integrated pre-launch load testing for Diamond Elite sites.
+Pantheon offers a range of Account options that include the features required for mission critical sites, such as 24x7x365 emergency on-call, debugging assistance, and concierge pre-launch load testing for Diamond Elite sites.

 | Account Tier                                           | Silver                            | Gold                              | Platinum               | Diamond            |
 |-----------------------------------------------------------|-----------------------------------|-----------------------------------|------------------------|--------------------|